Be a force for educational equity by teaching in urban schools

 - Fill out the Davenport Application for Admissions.

-- Candidates must have a bachelor's degree or above with a 3.0 GPA and pass the Michigan Test for Teacher Certification (MTTC) Basic Skills exam as well as a subject area competency exam.
+- Candidates must have a bachelor's degree or above with a 3.0 GPA and pass a subject area competency exam.

 - Two (2) signed professional recommendation forms and one personal recommendation form are required.